 These have a standardised format with elements in common between stations of a similar type.
 For example, a history taking station may include directions such as:

-The candidate can be expected to
+The candidate can be expected to (% mark allocation):

 - explore the duration and extent of the problem

-- elicit features of the presenting problem
+- elicit features of alcohol dependence

-- obtain a comprehensive and relevant physical history
+- obtain a comprehensive and relevant physical history.

 - explore how the patient’s work, family life, marriage and social life have been affected